pulpgrinder/passiflora/README.md

 ### Menus, Themes, and Font Stacks

 Passiflora includes a (very basic) menu system (native menu bar + sliding menu + panel screens), 122 built-in color themes, and a curated set of font stacks.
 Full documentation is in **[MENUS-AND-THEMES.md](MENUS-AND-THEMES.md)**.
-Of course, you're welcome to ignore this and roll your own UI, including the menu system.
+Of course, you're welcome to ignore all this and roll your own UI, themese, menus, etc. It's all just standard HTML/JS/CSS.
+Churn out another boring-ass Bootstrap clone.
+Make it look like a Geocities page built by an 11-year-old back in 1994.
+The power is yours, my friend.
+You can rebuild it.
+You have the technology.

 ## PassifloraConfig

-Each build generates `src/www/generated/config.js`, which defines a `PassifloraConfig` object containing numerous useful values.
+Each build generates `src/www/generated/config.js`, which defines a `PassifloraConfig` object containing numerous values that may be useful at runtime.
 See **[PASSIFLORA-CONFIG.md](PASSIFLORA-CONFIG.md)**.

 ## File I/O